Application for CCT and entry onto the General Medical Council Specialist Register

-PEM and PHEM sub-specialty trainees should note that an outcome 6 is required for both Emergency Medicine and their sub-specialty.
-Separate ARCP outcome 6 forms may be provided for EM and PEM/PHEM, or a single ARCP outcome 6 form may be provided that specifically confirms that all competences have been achieved for both EM and the sub-specialty.
+PEM and PHEM sub-specialty trainees should note that an Outcome 6 is required for both Emergency Medicine and their sub-specialty.
+Separate ARCP Outcome 6 forms may be provided for EM and PEM/PHEM, or a single ARCP Outcome 6 form may be provided that specifically confirms that all competences have been achieved for both EM and the sub-specialty.

 The Royal College of Emergency Medicine is responsible for recommending to the GMC that dual trainees should be awarded CCTs in both Emergency Medicine and Intensive Care Medicine.
-Dual trainees should complete the same RCEM CCT application form on Kaizen as those trainees applying for a CCT in EM only.
+Dual trainees should complete the same RCEM CCT application form on risr/advance as those trainees applying for a CCT in EM only.

-The RCEM Training Team will request this confirmation direct from the Faculty of Intensive Care Medicine (FICM).
+The RCEM Training Team will request confirmation directly from the Faculty of Intensive Care Medicine (FICM).
 This does not need to be provided by the trainee.